Myos Hormos

+Etymology

+The Myos Hormos may mean the "Harbour of the Mouse", but most probably meant the "Harbour of the Mussel" (μύειν, to close, e.g. the shell), since on the neighbouring coast the pearl mussel was collected in large quantities.

+The port was later renamed Aphrodites Hormos (Ἀφροδίτης ὅρμος), though the original name remained more widely used.
+It seems to have obtained the name of Aphrodite (technically meaning foam of the sea), from the abundance of sea-sponge found in its bay.

 History

+Ptolemy II Philadelphus selected it for the principal harbour of the trade with India, in preference to Arsinoe, since Arsinoe was at the head of the Red Sea and there was a tedious and difficult navigation down the Heroopolite Gulf.
+Vessels from Myos Hormos traded with Africa, Arabia, and India.

-Myos Hormos, after the Ptolemies, was with Berenice (further south on the Red Sea coast) one of the two main ports in Roman Egypt for trade with India, Africa and probably China.
+After the Ptolemies, it was with Berenice (further south on the Red Sea coast) one of the two main ports in Roman Egypt for trade with India, Africa and probably China.

 Some of its main destinations were the Indus delta, Muziris and the Kathiawar peninsula in India.
 The coastal trade from Myos Hormos and Berenice along the coast of the Indian Ocean is described in the anonymous 1st century AD handbook Periplus of the Erythraean Sea.

 first comes Egypt's port of Myos Hormos, and beyond it, after a sail of 1800 stades to the right, Berenice.
-The ports of both are bays on the Red Sea on the edge of Egypt. it was one of the main trading centers on the Red Sea.
+The ports of both are bays on the Red Sea on the edge of Egypt.
+It was one of the main trading centers on the Red Sea.

 According to Strabo (II.5.12), by the time of Augustus, up to 120 ships were setting sail every year from Myos Hormos to India:

 The port of Myos Hormos was connected to the Nile valley and Memphis by a Roman road, built in the 1st century.

-After the 4th century the port was abandoned, because of the Roman Empire crisis and the end of the trade between Rome and India.
+Myos Hormos was a diverse, multi-ethnic community, as evidenced by the various languages spoken and the presence of foreign residents.
+The analysis of inscriptions, including two Tamil inscriptions dated to the first century AD, indicates commercial connections with South India, particularly the region of Arikamedu.
+In addition to Tamil, other languages such as Greek, Latin, South Arabian, Nabataic, and Palmyrene have been attested.
+There is textual evidence of a small military presence in the town; a garrison of 50-100 soldiers was stationed there from the first century CE into the early second century, though no direct archaeological evidence of a military structure has been found.